following review, the black

 response to any new phenomenon

-is to look for the chemicals that might be the basis of that experience.
+is to look for chemicals to explain that experience.

 Chapter 9: "The